patrickhuber/patrickhuber.github.io/_posts/20203-07-24-go-advanced-types.md

 valtype ::= numtype | vectype | reftype
 ```

 At first I tried to model hierarchies with composition, but ended up with a lot of null fields on structs.
-For example, to model the wasm number types, vec types and ref types with composition, you end up with a huge struct with a lot of pointer fields which result in added space to the struct.
+For example, to model the wasm number types, vec types and ref types with composition, you end up with a struct with a lot of pointer fields which result in added space to the struct.
 For small use cases this may not matter, but it is a lot of wasted memory created for a struct that is mostly nil pointers.

 ```go
 type I32 struct{}